 “I can check, but I doubt it,” Taylor responds.

 “Oh, I’m definitely taking Charlie Tango.”
 I respond.
 “Send Lawrence and Williams ahead now by ferry.
 I need you to get Charlie Tango ready for departure and meet me at the police station once you’re done.
 Allen, we’ll ride with Gerald.”
 Everyone has their instructions and Allen and I head to the station.

-I listen to this waify, scratchy voice berate “Edward” and “Robert” for kidnapping her, but I can’t say for sure that it is Anastasia and neither can Al.
+I listen as this waif-like, scratchy voice berates “Edward” and “Robert” for kidnapping her, but I can’t say for sure that it’s Anastasia, and neither can Al.